Fantasmagorie (1908) Director: Émile Cohl

 ★★★☆☆

 Fantasmagorie is a unique, hand-drawn, absurdist cartoon –it is often regarded as the first animated film.
 It consists of one stick-figure clown who encounters various odd situations.
 Objects randomly transform into various other things, such as a glass bottle morphing into an elephant and so on.
-Several times, Mr. Cohl’s hands appear to change the cartoon as we break the fourth wall.
-This is a brilliant albeit wandering little cartoon experimentation which anticipates the rise of Disney and other great animators.
+Several times, Mr. Cohl’s hands appear to change the cartoon onscreen in a notable moment of breaking the fourth wall.
+This brilliant, albeit wandering little cartoon, is an experimentation which anticipates the rise of Disney and Pixar and other great animators.

 Émile Cohl (1857-1938) produced a wide variety of films as part of the “Incoherent Movement,” an early and short-lived French movement that predated the latter avant-garde movement.
 His greatest film Fantasmagorie is a top example of early animation.
 It is now freely available to watch online as it has entered the public domain.